- Search The Registry

 *On this date, in 1854, the Republican Party was founded.
 Also referred to as the GOP (Grand Old Party), they are one of the two major political parties in the United States; the other is the Democratic Party.

 In the 19th century, the GOP was strongly committed to protectionism as a founding principle.
 From the end of the American Civil War to the years immediately before World War I, Republicans were more likely to support national economic policies that invested in infrastructure and provided relief to the poor.
-They were also more likely to decry discrimination against Blacks, although they also abandoned the progressive racial policies on Reconstruction by selling out freed slaves to elect Rutherford Hayes in 1876.
-At the same time, Republicans were often far less kind to immigrants than Democrats, more inclined toward strict religious stances on social issues like prohibition, more likely to support imperialistic foreign policies like the Berlin Conference.
+They were also more likely to decry discrimination against Blacks, although they also abandoned the progressive racial policies of Reconstruction by selling out freed slaves to elect Rutherford Hayes in 1876.
+At the same time, Republicans were often far less kind to immigrants than Democrats, more inclined toward strict religious stances on social issues like prohibition, and more likely to support imperialistic foreign policies like the Berlin Conference.

-At the turn of the 20th century on many occasions, the GOP was less sympathetic to labor unions, instead of associating working-class interests with issues like protective tariffs.
+At the turn of the 20th century, on many occasions, the GOP was less sympathetic to labor unions, associating working-class interests with issues like protective tariffs.
 After 1912, the Party’s conservative ideological shift to the right continued in the decades leading up to the Great Depression.
-After WW I, the U.S. Senate was composed of a majority of Republicans, and the party’s record of neutrality towards global dictatorships simultaneously channeling American businesses to benefit from contracts with them, IBM is an example.
-In the 1930s, the Republican Party dominated U.S. politics, these Senators believed that the Treaty of Versailles was too harsh on Germany.
-Their vote helped America remain neutral and the Nazi invasion ensued.
-Other fiscal values were failed transitions, and commercial policy, tariffs aggravating the breakdown of amassing income and expenditures to rise commensurately with productive capacity.
+After WW I, the U.S. Senate was composed of a majority of Republicans, and the party’s record of neutrality towards global dictatorships simultaneously channeled American businesses to benefit from contracts with them, IBM is an example.
+In the 1930s, the Republican Party dominated U.S. politics; these Senators believed that the Treaty of Versailles was too harsh on Germany.
+Their vote helped America remain neutral, and the Nazi invasion ensued.
+Other fiscal values were failed transitions and commercial policy, tariffs aggravating the breakdown of amassing income and expenditures to rise commensurately with productive capacity.